Under Construction: Not for Public Viewing.

 Is this calculator different from other things I’ve seen on the internet?

 These predictions are based on data from the federally-funded Cardiovascular Health Study (CHS). (see https://chs-nhlbi.org/ ).
 That study enrolled about 6000 older adults in 1990 and followed them through 2013 and still continues.
 In 1990, ages ranged from 65 to 99 and the average age was 73.
 The study recorded hundreds of health characteristics about each person at that time.
-In every year after that we found out, for each person: It is helpful to think of the predictions as the average values (from the CHS dataset) for people who were like you in 1990.
-That is, we found people with similar responses to yours, and reported the average YOL, YHL, YAL and YHABL for those people.
-(The predictions were actually calculated using a statistical technique called multiple regression which helps to make better predictions).
+In every year after that we found out, for each person:- Was the person still alive?

 More technical detail is given in a scientific journal article.
 See http://journals.sagepub.com/doi/full/10.1177/2333721415605989